inmhallur/reading-list/README.md

 - http://a.co/4lDxxY3 (Effective Java, 3rd edition)
 - http://a.co/dWBicgb (Deep Work: Rules for Focused Success in a Distracted World [Cal Newport])
 - https://www.goodreads.com/book/show/28259132-chaos-monkeys
+- http://a.co/0KSgPEs (Domain Driven Design: Tackling Complexity in the Heart of Software [Eric Evans])

 ## Resource Mining (may be time consuming)